Tillsten/qt-dataflow/README.rst

                 self.num_points = int

+A node has its connected nodes saved in node.in_conn and node.out_conn.
+Also note that each view must be a child of a QGraphicsItem and NodeView.

 Structure
 ---------
-The logic is as follow: A schema contains all nodes and connections between nodes.
-Nodes can accept inputs and/or provide an output.

-The rendering and the gui interaction is handled by the corresponding SchemaView and NodeView classes.
-The interaction is almost exclusively handled by by SchemaView.

-The gui module contains some basic usage widgets.
+In model the base Node- and Schema-classes are found.
+In view are some view available. gui contains some additional ready to use elements.

 Todo
 ----
 * add different icons (simple)
 * nicer toolbar (drag-n-drop would be nice)
-* persistence
+* test persistence, define a stable protocol if pickling does not work
 * make an example with less requirements.
-* checking and introducing a connection type.
+* checking and introducing a connection type
+* move some logic for allowing or denying connections from SchemaView to the NodeView.
 * checking and improving compatibility with different Python versions.
+* better documentation
-* automate detection of qt-toolkit.
+* make number of terminals variable.
-* signaling changes in nodes (optional?)
 * ...

 Coding Style